 Concussion - adults - dischargeBrain injury - concussion - discharge; Traumatic brain injury - concussion - discharge; Closed head injury - concussion - discharge

-Have an adult stay with you for the first 12 - 24 hours after you are home from an emergency room.
+Have an adult stay with you for the first 12 to 24 hours after you are home from the emergency room.

 - Ask your doctor how long you need to do this.

-As long as symptoms are present, avoid sports activities, operating machines, being overly active, and hard labor.
+As long as you have symptoms, avoid sports activities, operating machines, being overly active, doing physical labor.
 Ask your doctor when you can return to your activities.

-Make sure friends, people you work with, and family members are aware of your recent injury.
+Make sure friends, co-workers, and family members know about your recent injury.